LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets-v1/Mainnets.md

 ## Troubleshooting

 Having technical difficulties with your request?
-Check out our [Direct Request Troubleshooting Guide](/knowledgebase/faq/Chainlink-Users#direct-request-job-troubleshooting).
+Check out our [Direct Request FAQ](/knowledgebase/faq/Chainlink-Users#direct-request-jobs).

 ## Need more help?
 * Join our [Discord server](https://discord.gg/AJ66pRz4) for the fastest assistance with your request.
 We are happy to support custom data requests!